 3.1.2.
 Publisher acknowledges and agrees that (a) the PubMatic Fee provided herein for any of the PubMatic Services elected by Publisher may vary in accordance with the terms of third-party supply optimization (“SPO”) agreements between PubMatic and applicable Demand Partner(s), and (b) in the event of any conflict between the PubMatic Fee provided in the Agreement and that provided in an SPO agreement with a Demand Partner, the latter shall control.

 4.1 Term.
-The initial term of this Agreement shall begin as of the Effective Date and shall continue thereafter for twelve (12) months (the “Initial Term”), unless earlier terminated in accordance with the terms of this Agreement.
+The initial term of this Agreement shall begin as of the Effective Date and shall continue for such time as set forth in the Service Order (the “Initial Term”), unless earlier terminated in accordance with the terms of this Agreement.
 At the end of the Initial Term and each renewal term thereafter (together with the Initial Term, the “Term”), the term of this Agreement shall automatically renew for consecutive twelve (12) month periods (each a “Renewal Term”) unless either party provides the other party with written notice of non-renewal at least thirty (30) days prior to the date of the then existing Renewal Term.

 4.2 Termination for Cause.
 A party shall have the right to terminate this Agreement if the other party breaches any material term or condition of this Agreement and fails to cure such breach within ten (10) days after receipt of written notice of such breach.
 Termination of this Agreement by either party for breach will be a non-exclusive remedy for breach and will be without prejudice to any other right or remedy of such party.